 Mapping the UK drone industry

 In the future drones could routinely be carrying out tasks in our cities.
 They might connect up hospital networks with medical sample deliveries, help emergency responders get to incidents more quickly, or even come out at night to fix potholes (seriously).
-Drones have become something of a standard fixture of visions for future cities.
-However, the drone revolution is not some far off prospect - it’s happening now.
+This future is not a far off prospect - a large drone ecosystem has already emerged.

 Scroll down to explore the interactive map and read our analysis below.
 A full-screen version of the map is available here.
 Click the i in the top left for info on how to use the map.